 For those students who do not wish to participate in the webinar, a face to face welcome will be offered on Academic Advice Day Wednesday 22nd January 2014.
 To attend this session you must register as places are limited, we ask that parents do not attend this session due to seat restrictions.
 You can register for the Welcome Session on the Academic Advice Day - Welcome Session 2014 web page.

 When should I come into the University?

-You need to attend Academic Advice Day at the Parkville campus.
-All the information you will need to plan your studies will be available, including:
+After you participate in the Welcome Webinar on Tuesday 21st January 2014, you need to attend Academic Advice Day at the Parkville campus on Wednesday 22nd January 2014.
+It is very important that you attend on this day as all the information you will need to plan your studies will be available, including:

 - Information sessions on all the Arts disciplines